 …and a PARKING LOT, he almost thought it was Christmas all over again!

-The best part about these is that they’re easy to make, and there are lots of options for making them even easier than I did.
+The best part about these DIY fabric roads is that they’re easy to make, and there are lots of options for making them even easier than I did.

-Materials: Black Fabric (1 yard can make a pretty good set.), white thread, yellow thread, sewing machine is helpful, but optional depending on what kind of fabric you choose, scissors or rotary mat.
+sewing machine is helpful, but optional depending on what kind of fabric you choose

 I chose to use stretch denim, but only because it was on clearance at Jo-Anns for 1 or 2 dollars a yard.
 The ideal fabric would be a little heavy (like denim, upholstry fabric, etc) and not have any stretch to it.
 Old jeans would work great too and make the project almost free.
 My goal was to make these cheap, so if I hadn’t found the denim on clearance, my plan had been to use flannel (because it was on sale for $1.50 /yd at the time.)
 If you want an option with no machine sewing, felt could also work, although they might not last as long if your kid is hard on toys since it can be stretched out of shape.

 I made my roads 5 inches wide.
-This seems to be a good width to fit the typical size matchbox cars.
-I made some 36 inches long and some are 18 inches long.
-Personally, I like the 18 inch long roads the best.
+This seems to be a good width to fit the typical size of matchbox cars.
+Some of the straight roads are 36 inches long and some are 18 inches long.
+Personally, I like the 18-inch long roads the best.
 (Sorry no picture here…but this is the easiest one.)

-For the intersections, I started by cutting a 9 inch by 9 inch square piece.
+For the intersections, I started by cutting a 9-inch by 9-inch square piece of fabric.

-Then I cut 2 inch by 2 inch squares off each corner.
+Then cut 2-inch by 2-inch squares off each corner.